Padua: Antiquity

-However, more recent tests suggest the sepulcher dates back to between the 4th and 3rd centuries BC.
-Nevertheless, archeological remains confirm an early date for the foundation of the center of the town to between the 11th and 10th centuries B.C.
+More recent tests suggest the sepulcher dates back to between the 4th and 3rd centuries BC.
+Nevertheless, archeological remains confirm an early date for the foundation of the center of the town to between the 11th and 10th centuries BC.
 By the 5th century BC, Padua, rose on the banks of the river Brenta, which in the Roman era was called Medoacus Maior and probably until AD 589 followed the path of the present-day Bacchiglione (Retrone).
 Padua was one of the principal centers of the Veneti.

 The Roman historian Livy records an attempted invasion by the Spartan king Cleonimos around 302 BC.
 The Spartans came up the river but were defeated by the Veneti in a naval battle and gave up the idea of conquest.
 Still, later, the Veneti of Padua successfully repulsed invasions by the Etruscans and Gauls.
 According to Livy and Silius Italicus, the Veneti, including those of Padua, formed an alliance with the Romans by 226 BC against their common enemies, first the Gauls and then the Carthaginians.
 Men from Padua fought and died beside the Romans at Cannae.